abhijeetwaghchaurecodes/Introduction-to-Cyber-Security/README.md

 # Introduction-to-Cyber-Security
-this repository contains the notes about the course of 'Introduction to Cyber Security' from NPTEL.
+this repository contains the notes about the course of ''Introduction to Cyber Security'' from NPTEL.
 I update it often. do check and stay updated.